Howard Eisley: Early life and college

-Career
+NBA career

+Minnesota Timberwolves (1994-1995)

+Eisley was selected by the Minnesota Timberwolves with the 30th overall pick in the 1994 NBA draft.
 As a rookie in 1994–95, Eisley started in four games for the Timberwolves out of 34.
-With average playing time of 14.6 minutes per game, Eisley averaged 3.3 points and 2.3 assists.
+With an average playing time of 14.6 minutes per game, Eisley averaged 3.3 points and 2.3 assists.
+On February 13, 1995, Eisley was waived by the Timberwolves.

+San Antonio Spurs (1995)

 On February 26, 1995, Eisley signed the first of two 10-day contracts with the San Antonio Spurs.
 He signed for the rest of the season on March 18, and was released on April 14.
 In 15 games and 56 minutes with the Spurs, Eisley recorded 7 points and 18 assists.

+Utah Jazz (1995-2000)

 Eisley began the next season with the Rockford Lightning of the Continental Basketball Association (CBA) before signing with the Utah Jazz, who sought a point guard to back up John Stockton and to replace the injured Jamie Watson.
 Previously, Eisley was the final player cut from Jazz training camp.
 By December 1995, Eisley had the top free throw percentage (17 for 17) in the CBA.
 In seven games with the Lightning, Eisley improved his performance: in 24 minutes per game, he averaged 12.4 points and 3.3 assists.
 Jazz coach Jerry Sloan commented that Eisley was "a focused young man" and: "So many people play with their athletic ability alone and forget to play with the other people on the court.
 He's adjusted as quickly to what we're doing as anybody we've had."
 Eisley was known for his quiet manner.

 In the first half of Game 6 of the 1998 NBA Finals, Eisley made a 3-point shot that replays clearly showed was released before the shot clock expired.
 Referee Dick Bavetta mistakenly disallowed the shot.
 (This game took place four years before the NBA instituted instant replay to review calls.)
 The Chicago Bulls would beat the Utah Jazz in that game 87–86 and win the championship series four games to two.

+Dallas Mavericks (2000-2001)

+Eisley was traded to the Dallas Mavericks during the 2000 season.
+He would play 82 games for the Mavericks during the 2000–01 season, averaging 9.0 points, 2.4 rebounds, and 3.6 assists per game.
+That season he would also appear in nine games for the Mavericks in the 2001 NBA playoffs where Dallas defeated the Utah Jazz in the first round 3-2 and lost to the San Antonio Spurs in the western conference semifinals 4–1.

+New York Knicks (2001-2004)

+Eisley was traded to the New York Knicks in 2001 in a three-team trade involving the Houston Rockets, sending Muggsy Bogues to Dallas.
+He spent three seasons with the Knicks from 2001 until 2003, including the 2002–03 season when he averaged a career-high 9.1 points per game.